gilangvperdana/K8s-PlayGround/Longhorn/README.md

   - Backup Target -> `s3://BUCKET_NAME@REGION_NAME/FOLDER_NAME`
   - Backup Target Credential Secret -> `minio-secret`

-- Then try to Create a New Backup
+- Then try to Create a New Backup <br>
    Volume -> Select your PV -> Create a New Backup > then see on Backup tabs (if already there, backup has been succesfully to S3 bucket).

 ## Reference